Saint Francis Service Dogs provides professionally trained service dogs to assist wounded

 Veteran dogs, like service dogs, are taught a wide range of commands in order to assist in the

 activities of daily living.
-They retrieve items, carry things, open doors, turn lights on and off,
+They retrieve items, carry things, open doors and bring the phone,

 The partnership generates a strong emotional bond between human and dog.
 Through this